Generic name: peginterferon alfa-2a [ peg-in-ter-FEER-on-AL-fa-2 a ]

 You should not take ribavirin if you are pregnant, or if you are a man and your sex partner is pregnant.
 Use effective birth control to prevent pregnancy.
 Keep using birth control for at least 6 months after your last dose of ribavirin.

 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using ribavirin.

 You should not breastfeed while using peginterferon alfa-2a.
 Women with HIV or AIDS should not breastfeed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 How should I use peginterferon alfa-2a?

-Do not shake the medication bottle or you may ruin the medicine.
-Prepare your dose in a syringe only when you are ready to give yourself an injection.
-Do not use the medication if it has changed colors or has particles in it.
-Call your doctor for a new prescription.
+Prepare an injection only when you are ready to give it.
+Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
+Call your pharmacist for new medicine.